-When it comes to workers’ comp, it’s the prerogative of an employer to accept workers ‘how they are’.
+When it comes to workers’ comp, it’s the prerogative of an employer to accept workers how they are.
 When it comes to disbursing workers’ comp benefits, employers may make no division between physically sound workers and those who already had a pre-existing medical condition that left them open to sustain a long-term injury due to a work injury.
-Therefore the exacerbation, lighting up, or acceleration of an underlying susceptibility as a result of a work activity may entitle the afflicted employee to workers’ comp benefits even though the mishap may not have caused any harm to a physically sound person.
+Therefore the exacerbation, reoccurrence, or acceleration of an underlying issue as a result of a work activity may entitle the afflicted employee to workers’ comp benefits even though the mishap may not have caused any harm to a physically sound person.

 In a nutshell, Florida workers’ comp laws don’t bar you from filing workers’ compensation claims just because you had pre-existing conditions or injuries.

 What Obstacles May I Face with My Workers’ Compensation Claim when Trying to Prove a Pre-Existing Condition was Worsened?